DeputyDirector, Dinu Patriciu Eurasia Center

 Read Full Bio

-Full BioDavid Koranyi is the acting director of the Dinu Patriciu Eurasia Center of the Atlantic Council.
+Full BioDavid Koranyi is deputy director of the Dinu Patriciu Eurasia Center of the Atlantic Council.
 He has been a nonresident fellow at the Johns Hopkins University SAIS Centre for Transatlantic Relations since 2010.

 Mr. Koranyi publishes on the geopolitics of energy, Hungarian, European and US foreign and energy policy, European integration and the Western Balkans.
 He is the editor of a book Transatlantic Energy Futures - Strategic Perspectives on Energy Security, Climate Change and New Technologies in Europe and the United States published in December 2011 by Johns Hopkins SAIS Center for Transatlantic Relations.

 Mr. Koranyi served as undersecretary of state and chief foreign policy and national security advisor to the Prime Minister of the Republic of Hungary, Gordon Bajnai in 2009-2010.
 He worked in the European Parliament as chief foreign policy advisor and head of cabinet of a Hungarian MEP (2004-2009).
 Previously he was a political adviser at the Hungarian National Assembly and a junior researcher at GKI Economic Research Institute, in Budapest, Hungary.